top of page

 1. Pictographic Formation (象形文字, Shōkei Moji)

 Pictographic kanji are the simplest and oldest form.
 They are visual representations of objects, designed to resemble what they depict.
+This method is one of the most recognizable Kanji Formation Methods.
 For example:

 • 山 (yama): This kanji means "mountain" and looks like three peaks.